Book Tickets

 Single-use visitor maps are available on arrival to help you navigate the museum buildings.

-• Guide dogs who assist visitors who are blind or visually impaired.
+• Guide dogs that assist visitors who are blind or visually impaired.

-• Hearing dogs, or signal dogs who help visitors who are deaf or hard of hearing.
+• Hearing dogs or signal dogs that help visitors who are deaf or hard of hearing.

-• Service dogs who are not specifically trained for visual or hearing impairment, but are trained to do other work, such as provide mobility and emotional assistance to certain visitors.
+• Service dogs that are not specifically trained for visual or hearing impairment, but are trained to do other work, such as provide mobility and assistance to certain visitors.

 Yes, however there are certain points in the museum you should be aware of that are more accessible than others.